- in Unite

 - A second step is to write down everything that is on your mind and bothering you.
 Write it out.
 Externalizing your worries gives your mind some peace and space to rest.
 (I picked up this technique from the Getting Things Done framework created by David Allen.
 He talks about Mind Like Water in his book, Getting Things Done.

 - The third step is to cultivate peace of mind.
 Meditation helps.
 Another is simply to be confident that your life will turn out ok.
 If you don't feel confident, then imagine what it would be like if you were.
 You can even write out what your life would look like if you were quietly confident.
 Being confident does not replace pragmatic action, but confidence allows your mind to rest and recover and use its natural resources to develop solutions rather than being wrung dry by worry.

-- A fourth step is to recognize in each moment and each day the potential for a perfection configuration.
-This doesn't mean your life is perfect, but it means that you recognize that your "Mind Like Water" can react (as water does) ideally in response to whatever configuration life brings your way.
-There is an ideal response.
+- A fourth step is to recognize in each moment and each day the potential for a perfect configuration.
+This doesn't mean your life is perfect, but it means that you recognize that your "Mind Like Water" can react (as water does) ideally in response to whatever events life brings your way.
 You just flow into it.
 This requires less analysis and more quiet flexibility.